Ovarian Cancer: Overview

 Are there screening tests for ovarian cancer?

-If you’re at high risk, you can talk with your healthcare provider about using ultrasound to check your ovaries for changes.
-Regular blood tests for the antigen CA-125 may also be an option.
+If you’re at high risk, you can talk with your healthcare provider about using ultrasound to check your ovaries for tumors.
+Regular blood tests for CA-125 may also be an option.
 CA-125 is a protein found in the cells of some kinds of ovarian cancer.
 But this isn’t a perfect screening test.
 It’s not higher in all women with ovarian cancer.
 And if it is higher, it doesn’t mean you have ovarian cancer.

 What are the symptoms of ovarian cancer?